SK360/ERM-Control-Box/README.md

 When Win button is pressed, "Not Won" on /won will change to "Won" and ERM will complete the room.
 Yellow LED Illuminates.
 ERM is also setup to call /roomwon on room completion so that pressing complete room from the web page will also illuminate yellow LED.

 When game reset is called from ERM, it polls /reset which resets all variables on the prop and should illuminate the Green LED again.

+The physical reset button must be held then the start button tapped.
+This resets all variables in the Arduino, not the game in ERM.
+I have this setup incase the arduino and ERM get out of sync (close ERM before resetting room etc)